 What if one of the 17 on Richmond Hill [who term themselves 'political prisoners'] were at one point a paid agent of the Pentagon's Defense Intelligence Agency (DIA), or any other US intelligence agency?

 Would any paid agent's or agents' situation not be similar to Emmanuel 'Toto' Constant, head of the Front for the Advancement and Progress of Haiti (FRAPH) from 1991-1995?
-Constant, who lived for many years in New York and later was incarcerated for a petty crime, was chief of a Haitian paramilitary group while also, as alleged, a paid agent for the CIA.
+Constant, who lived for many years in New York and recently was incarcerated for a petty crime, was chief of a Haitian paramilitary group while also, as alleged, a paid agent for the CIA.
 If true, this is called double-dealing.

-NOTE: Acknowledged that one's personal suspicion is the most paranoid of all the suspicions, but there is a saying within journalism circles that "If your Mother says she loves you, check it out."
+NOTE: Acknowledged that one's personal suspicion is the most paranoid of all the suspicions, but there is a saying within journalism circles that "If your Mother says she loves you, check it out.".

 If Linda Flohr [and Ken Kurze] flew into Grenada in October 1983, before 25 October 1983, for a 'State Department' assessment, what is the meaning of the fact that Linda Flohr is reported in 2002 in 'The New Yorker' to be a 27-year veteran of the CIA who worked for Oliver North's bullet-proof vest factory?
 If Oliver North, in his early days' employment with the National Security Council, is rumored to have wanted to fly in to Grenada and get Bishop out of house arrest, what connection might that rumour have with Linda Flohr?